Skip to main content

 Module Choices

-NB: When selecting modules, you must bear in mind that your transcript showing all grades obtained must be returned to the Department of History of Art and Architecture Office and the Study Abroad Coordinator by 31 August 2022 at the latest.
+NB: When selecting modules, you must bear in mind that your transcript showing all grades obtained must be returned to the Department of History of Art and Architecture Office and the Study Abroad Coordinator in March (for Semester 1) and in July (for semester 2 and Full year) at the latest.
 Without your grades from the year abroad it will be impossible to register in Trinity for the new academic year.
 It is your responsibility to meet this deadline.

 The Learning Agreement